Bilateral Relations Switzerland–Nigeria

 Economic cooperation

-Switzerland opened a consulate general in Lagos in 2016, which also serves as a point of contact for trading matters.
+Switzerland opened a consulate general in Lagos in 2016, which serves as a key point of contact for trade relations.

 Information on countries, State Secretariat for Economic Affairs SECO